How Glenn Beck Became a Mormon

 By joining the Church, Glenn finally found meaning in his life and a new outlook.
 "The great thing about the gospel is that we know the end of the story," he says.
 "That's why I've changed.
 I still have high levels of stress, but not like before.
 As long as I'm doing what I'm supposed to be doing, to the best of my ability, striving diligently to follow the Lord's footsteps, I can lose my job.
 The money, the house, it's a total byproduct.
 It's an extra little perk, where ten years ago it would have been all about that.
 My perspective has totally changed."

 For two years prior to his baptism, Glenn had desperately searched for an agent to represent him, but to no avail.
 "I had destroyed my career," he explains.
 "Then, the day after I was baptized, the phone rang and it was the number-one agent in New York.
 He said, 'I hear you're looking for someone to represent you.
 You've got a lot of baggage, but I hear you're trying to change.
 I need to do some homework and I'll call you back.'"

 Three days after his baptism, Glenn was offered his first radio talk show at a station in Tampa, Florida.
 He inherited eighteenth place in the ratings, but within a year, Glenn had given the radio station its first number-one program.
-His show was nationally syndicated in 2002, and is now heard on more than 230 stations.
-In May 2006, Glenn's television show debuted on CNN and continues to soar in popularity.
-In addition, Glenn is now a regular commentator on ABC's Good Morning America.
+His show was nationally syndicated in 2002, and is now heard on more than 400 stations.
+In May 2006, Glenn's television show debuted on CNN.
+In 2009, he moved to Fox News, and in 2011, he moved his program to TheBlaze network,which he created.

 A Mormon in the Media